Last Updated on

 The Wingspan Optics Spectator 8×32 Compact Binoculars have eight times magnification, an 8.00 exit pupil, and 32mm objective lenses, and offer a wide field of view.
 They’re compact and lightweight, making them easy to carry with you.
 They also have a lifetime warranty.
 If anything gets damaged, Wingspan will replace your binoculars.
 That doesn’t happen too often, though, because they have a non-slip grip on them to help keep them firmly in your hands.

-These binoculars are easy to transport but challenging to focus, especially when you’re using the smaller objective lens.
+These binoculars are easy to transport but challenging to get into focus, especially when you’re using the smaller objective lens.
 It doesn’t allow a ton of light to come in, so your images appear dark.

 These binoculars also fog up easily if they get any dampness inside them.
 That’s bad because the lens covers are tough to get on, so you tend to set them down carefully, without putting the covers on, until you’re ready to put them away.
 If there’s dew or light rain, they will fog up easily from the dampness.